jazg97/BloodAnalyzerSoftware/README.md

 ### Clone repository

-Open _Terminal_ or _IDE_ of preference in your 'projects' folder and take the following steps:
+Open _Terminal_ or your _IDE_ of preference within your 'projects' folder and take the following steps:

 ```bash
 #Step 1: Get sources from GitHub